-A: We want to make your life as an editor, reviewer or author easier by developing a publishing service that really suits your needs and makes your work more enjoyable.
-From Elsevier’s point of view, this will make publishing with us more attractive.
+A: We want to make your life as an editor, reviewer or author easier by developing a web-based system that really suits your needs and makes your work more enjoyable.
+From Elsevier's point of view, this will make publishing with us more attractive.

 Q: What are the benefits for my journal?

 A: Whether you are an author, editor or reviewer, the tasks of all people involved will be better supported with Evise.
 This will increase the speed of publication while ensuring we make efficient use of your time.

 Q: Why will Evise be better than EES?

 A: Evise is being built from scratch with input from editors, reviewers, authors and Elsevier staff.
 Having worked with EES for many years, this group of people has gained deep insight in the ultimate submission and peer-review system.
 You can read about the key improvements here.

 A: At launch Evise will only be available in English.
 Other languages will be added in due course.